educational-technology-collective/jupyterlab-telemetry-router/README.md

 The extension would add `params` directly to data when exporting.
 This feature is useful when users want to post data to lambda functions and wants to have additional parameters.

+The configuration file accepts customized exporter functions.
+To do so, developers need to assign a callable exporter function to the `type`.
+See examples [here](#example).

 ### Syntax

 `type` and `id` are required for all exporters.